breweshank/GARUD/Team README.md

 ## Future Plans

-- Enhance the AI assistant with more advanced features for better interaction.
+- **We will integrate our system with RaspberryPi for better productivity**
-- Further develop the rover’s capabilities with additional sensors.
-- Explore potential applications and partnerships with military organizations for real-world deployment.

 ## Contact Information